Graywd/TinyBlog/README.md

 # TinyBlog
-A tiny blog build from scratch for study and fun
+A tiny blog build from scratch just for study and fun